Jennifer 8: Plot

 After an attack on Helena, Ross accompanies Berlin on a stakeout at the institute where Helena lives in a dorm, after leaving Helena with Ross' wife Margie.
 When they see a flashlight shining on the same floor as Helena's apartment, Berlin investigates and is knocked unconscious by the killer, who then shoots and kills Ross with Berlin's weapon.
 A grueling interrogation of Berlin by FBI Special Agent St. Anne ensues.
 St. Anne makes clear to Berlin that he figures him for Ross's murderer, but also inadvertently reveals information which helps Berlin realize that Taylor is the true killer.
 Berlin tells St. Anne and Citrine who he believes the killer to be, but his deductions are met with disbelief.
 Berlin is arrested for Ross's murder, but is bailed out by Margie, who does not believe that Berlin is the killer.

 Upon making bail, Berlin returns to Margie's house only to learn that she has taken Helena back to the institute.
 Fearing that Helena and Margie are in danger, Berlin rushes to the institute.
 He fails to arrive ahead of Taylor, who breaks in and chases Helena through the dorm.
 Finally catching up to her, Taylor is shocked to discover that the woman he'd been pursuing is actually Margie.
 She shoots Taylor dead, avenging her husband and closing the case.
+Berlin and Helena are reunited, bounded by the traumatic experience and the promise of a new beginning.
+Despite the losses and the suffering, Berlin finds redemption by exposing the true killer and ensuring justice is served. the story concludes with Berlin and Helena embracing, symbolizing the hope for a better future.